 Is the museum wheelchair accessible?

-The museum is wheelchair accessible with an elevator between each floor.
+From June 15, 2019, the museum will again be wheelchair accessible with an elevator between each floor.
 Please note that the museum does not have its own parking, but there are handicap spaces at the meters nearby on Cliff Drive.

 Collections and Curatorial FAQs